3MR7OSSAM/Salaa-POS/README.md

 # Salaa POS System (Flutter Desktop App)

-Salaa is a powerful and intuitive Point of Sale (POS) system developed using Flutter for desktop.
+Salaa is a powerful and intuitive Point of Sale (POS) system developed using Flutter for desktop available in Arabic and English.
 Designed to streamline business operations, Salaa offers comprehensive features for managing inventory, processing orders, tracking employees, and more.

 ## Features